 You’ll learn pretty quickly that in paid advertising, clicks for commercial keywords can be quite expensive.
 That’s a cost you don’t have to pay if you rank in the organic search results.

 When you’re setting up your website promotion strategy, you’ll just have to know what it takes to get organic traffic and what it will take on your part to get it done.

 The first component is technical SEO.

-The good news is that you are using WordPress or an HTML-based website builder (aka not Flash or Wix), you have the big barriers taken care of.
+The good news is that you are using WordPress or an HTML-based website builder, you have the big barriers taken care of.
 The same applies to eCommerce platforms like Shopify, Bigcommerce or a self-hosted store with WordPress + Woocommerce.